dfyda/slothful-crud/docs/fundamentals/endpoints/create.md

 **Return Value:** The endpoint returns the identifier of the newly created object.

 {: .note }
-Refer to the "Advanced topics/Constructor" section for information on specifying a particular constructor.
+Refer to the [Constructors](https://slothful.dev/advanced-topics/constructors.html) section for information on specifying a particular constructor.
 By default, the first constructor with parameters is used.

 **Example Domain Class:**